 At Harrodian, we aim to bring the magic of Music to the widest possible audience through a range of media.
 Please follow this link for more information about the many extracurricular opportunities we offer, among them choirs and musical groups, musical drama productions, competitions, trips and tours

-Our Music staff comprises six very highly qualified teachers with a range of specialisms including composition, performance, musicology and musical theatre.
+Our Music staff comprises six highly qualified teachers with a range of specialisms including composition, performance, musicology and musical theatre.
 We work hard to ensure a high level of success at GCSE and A Level examinations and many Harrodians go on to study Music at university or conservatoire level.
-A recent Upper Sixth leaver secured a place reading Music at St John's College, Cambridge, and another at King's College, London and a number of Harrodians have achieved successful careers in the music industry.
+Recent leavers have gone on to study Music at St John's College, Cambridge, King's College, London and Musical Theatre at NYU.
+A number of Harrodians have achieved successful careers in the music industry.

 We currently follow the EDUQAS specifications for GCSE.
 Please visit the EDUQAS website for details or see the Harrodian GCSE Prospectus.

 The course at GCSE Level is divided into three parts: Performing, Composing and Appraising.
 Those who wish to take the examination need to be interested in a wide range of musical styles and to be reasonably proficient on an instrument or as a singer (around Grade 4 standard).

 We follow the EDUQAS specification for A Level Music.
 For full details see the EDUQAS website and/or the Harrodian Sixth Form Prospectus.

 Studying Music at A Level will introduce you to a wealth of new approaches to music, whilst challenging you to deepen your current interests and skills.
 The most important thing at this stage is to begin thinking about music in a creative and disciplined way, exploring different repertoires and traditions for yourself, but keeping in mind the ways in which music is presented to you as an object of knowledge.